AdrianFSN/P-React-A/README.md

 ### Redux Store

-Tis information is stored and accesible in a redux store:
+This information is stored and accesible in a redux store:

 - Login status
 - Available ads